Andrzej Balcerzak, PhD

 Keywords:

-Nonlinearity parameter B/A, Thermodynamic method, ultrasoniv velocity, high pressure,
+Nonlinearity parameter B/A, Thermodynamic method, ultrasoniv velocity, high pressure

 Affiliations: